cawapy/FlipSuite/Description.md

 In contrast, the transit media displays lack of such multiple connectors, so each Flips7 has two more connectors for sharing the row driver lines with previous and next.

-So each Flips5 and Flips7 can contain 0-2 row driver FP2800As, depending on number of rows and sharing the row driver between display panels, and 1 column driver FP2800A.
+So each Flips5 and Flips7 can contain 0-2 row driver FP2800As, depending on the number of rows and sharing or not sharing the row driver(s) between display panels, and 1 column driver FP2800A.

-All FP2800As on the Flip5 and Flips6 are controlled directly using the FP2800A interface consisting of A[2..0], B[1..0], DATA and ENABLE.
+All FP2800As on the Flip5 and Flips7 are controlled directly using the FP2800A interface consisting of A[2..0], B[1..0], DATA and ENABLE.
 For flexibility and scalability reasons, there is one 10 pin connector for each FP2800A, including the mentioned 7 control lines and supply such as VCC, VS and GND.
 All those connectors have the same pin assignment.

-## Flips6
+## Controlling the FP2800A

 Given there is a set of Flips5 or Flips7 for driving a set of display panels, there is need to control each column driver and the shared row driver ICs.